joelkariyalil/Context-Aware-Jenkins-Transfers-Documentation/docs/source/index.rst

 ===================================

 **Context Aware Jenkins Job Transfers** aims to provide a pythonic way of transferring jobs between 2 Jenkins Servers.
+It is essentially a python wrapper for the Jenkins REST API.
 Users will now be able to transfer jobs along with it's associated views and plugins, aka, a Context Aware Jenkins Job Transfer.

 Overview of the Capabilities